 SPRING 2025

-In November, I was a guest on the programme 'Børnefri' on Danish Radio IIII.
+In November, I was a guest on the programme 'Børnefri' [Childfree] on Danish Radio IIII.
 Listen to the podcast here ... or read my recent article on the secret history of the childfree life, from Diogenes to Thomas Ligotti, in the Danish newspaper Information.

 Together with the philosopher Jacob Bittner, I've been invited to discuss our publication 'Standsningen', a collection of fragments from Kierkegaard's late journals, at the Søren Kierkegaard Society in Copenhagen.
 The event takes place on March 27th.
 Registration via their website.